 -Clean the bathroom before I go out to see family/friends.

 -Complete a piece/section of work,/studies before I have a bubble bath.

 -Read a chapter of my book before I start the dinner (self care priorities are just as if not more important)

-BE OK with it when you don’t manage any of the above!
+BE OK with it and ACCEPT when you don’t manage any of the above!
 Sounds silly and you might feel like you’re pretending at first but fake it till you make it– this is how my gratitude practicing started- I felt stupid, I felt like a fraud and I wasn’t sure I was any good because being positive was so alien to me.

 However I still did it and slowly but surely I realised that’s exactly the point.
 When you’re struggling to see positives in yourself or your day yet you still manage to squeeze something out and get it onto paper, you’ve done it.
 The stupid unnatural feeling starts to drop away with every practice and before I knew it, I genuinely believed the things I was writing down.

 This Christmas (like the rest of the year), I ate what I wanted, when I wanted, I worked out when and if I wanted and instead of justifying myself to people or MYSELF I was just ok with it!